Daryii/visual-booker/README.md

 # Visual Booker – WordPress Booking Plugin (Starter Kit)

-This is a starter WordPress plugin that lets you upload any image — a floor plan, a market map, a venue layout — and place bookable spots on it.
+This is a starter WordPress plugin that lets you upload any image (a floor plan, a market map, a venue layout) and place bookable spots on it.
 Visitors can then click on available spots and submit a booking through a simple form.

 We built this as a foundation for you to learn from and extend.
 The core flow works end to end, but there's plenty of room to improve it and add features.